mattperls-code/mattperls-code/README.md

 ## Some Ongoing Projects:

  - (Language) ~ Platinum
- - some secret apps in the works
+ - some other apps in the works